Loretta E. Lynch

 Lynch enjoys spending her free time with her husband, Stephen Hargrove, and their two children.

-American singer, songwriter, musician, and producer, Stevie Wonder, is one of
+American singer, songwriter, musician, and producer, Stevland Morris AKA Stevie Wonder, is one of

-While Wonder's songs are unequivocally classic and his influence timeless, equally laudable are his humanitarian efforts, philanthropic leadership, and generosity of spirit.
+While Stevie's songs are unequivocally classic and his influence timeless, equally laudable are his humanitarian efforts, philanthropic leadership, and generosity of spirit.
 He has received numerous accolades including awards

 from the President's Committee on Employment of Handicapped People, Mothers Against Drunk Driving, the Children's Diabetes Foundation and the American Association of People with Disabilities.